-our results would be explained by gender-specific patterns in food intake and physical activity following retirement.
-Women would adjust their food diet and their physical activity to a better extent than men, thus compensating the loss of job-related exercise following retirement.
-Due to data limitations, we were not able to investigate these gender-specific patterns in great detail.
-There is some evidence in the literature, however, that women adjust to retirement more successfully than men (Barnes and Parry (2004)).
+A possible interpretation of our findings is that the impact of retirement on weight is likely to be driven by a direct reduction in job-related exercise.
+The gender-heterogeneity of our results is likely to be explained by gender-specific patterns in food intake and physical activity following retirement.
+There is some evidence in the literature that women adjust to retirement more successfully than men (Barnes and Parry (2004)).
+Women would adjust their food diet and physical activity to a better extent than men, thus compensating the reduction in job-related exercise following retirement.
+Due to data limitations, we were not able to investigate these gender-specific patterns in greater detail.